PhilipSolo1/tomatoBrowser/README.md

 tomatoBrowser is a hobby project, so do not use it as your main browser.
 It is currently in its alpha developement, and right now bug fixes will come fast.
 If you find a bug (or crash), please report it in the issues section.

+## Running
+To run install all [requierments](#requirements) and then use the command `python browser_tabbed.py`.

-## Instlaing
+## Installing
-Installation is simple, just go to the [realeases area](https://github.com/PhilipSolo1/tomatoBrowser/releases) or the [tomatoBrowser Downloads at PASWS.net](http://pasws.net/projects/tomatoBrowser/downloads/) (not yet ready) and download the latest release avaliable.
+Installation is simple, just go to the [realeases area](https://github.com/PhilipSolo1/tomatoBrowser/releases) or the [tomatoBrowser downloads at PASWS.net](http://pasws.net/projects/tomatoBrowser/downloads/) (not yet ready) and download the latest release avaliable.

 ### Requirements
  - Python